yugabyte/yugabyte-db/docs/content/latest/architecture/concepts/yb-master.md

 ### Background operations

-These operations are performed throughout the lifetime of the universe in the background without impacting foreground read and write performance.
+These operations are performed throughout the lifetime of the universe, in the background, without impacting foreground read and write performance.

 #### Data placement and load balancing